The Church of Jesus Christ of Latter-day Saints in Tanzania: Humanitarian

 The church and its members have provided several humanitarian service aid and projects.
 Among them, Members cleansed, beautified, and provided other assistance to two Tanzanian orphanages in 1998 and 2000.
 The church delivered two shipping containers of food and medical supplies in 2001.
 In 2009 many service projects were conducted across Africa including a larger project conducted in Tanzania.
 In 2011, engineering students at Brigham Young University came up with an inexpensive, human-powered drill that could drill the 250 feet needed to access clean water in Tanzania.

-Districts and Congregations
+Stake, Districts, and Congregations

-As of February 2023, Tanzania had the following district and congregations:
+As of May 2025, Tanzania had the following stake, districts, and congregations: